-When a family occupies the unit at the time of inspection, an authorized adult must be present for the inspection.
-The presence of the owner or the owner's representative is encouraged, but is not required.
+When a family occupies the unit at the time of inspection an adult family member or their authorized representative must be present for the inspection.
+The presence of the owner or the owner's representative is encouraged but is not required.